MatteoPierro/domain_modeling_made_functional_typescript/README.md

 - `yarn run lint:fix` to fix eslint errors.
 - `yarn test` to run the jest tests.
 - `yarn run dev` to build the project in watch mode for development

+## To investigate

+- how to define a simple types in TypeScript?